Solar power in China: Manufacturers

 China has been the world's largest manufacturer of solar panels since 2008 and, since 2011, has produced the majority of global photovoltaics on an annualized basis.

 Industry projections estimated that, by the end of 2017, China would have enough manufacturing capacity to produce 51 GW of PV modules per year, an amount over twice as large as 2010's global production of 24 GW.

 The industry is dominated by several major manufacturers.

 They include CHINT Group Corporation, JA Solar Holdings, Jinniu Energy, Suntech Power, Yingli, China Sunergy and Hanwha SolarOne.

 Large debt challenged several manufacturers in 2016.

+On July 29, 2024, The New York Times reported that wholesale prices had fallen by nearly half in 2023 and by another 25% in 2024, but Chinese manufacturers were still competing for customers at prices far below cost while continuing to build more factories.
 By 2025, the industry had overcapacity and price wars.
+As a result, five leading optoelectronic companies had accumulated losses exceeding 28.9 billion yuan (US$4.15 billion) by 2025.